jadonn/hosting-handbook/get-involved/readme.md

 ### What does the Hosting Team do?

-The Hosting Team is working on [several projects](https://make.wordpress.org/hosting/team-projects/).
+The Hosting Team works on several [hosting team projects](https://make.wordpress.org/hosting/team-projects/).

-There is a set of hosting best practices in the [Hosting Handbook](https://make.wordpress.org/hosting/handbook/), including [Performance](https://make.wordpress.org/hosting/handbook/handbook/performance/), [Reliability](https://make.wordpress.org/hosting/handbook/handbook/reliability/), [Security](https://make.wordpress.org/hosting/handbook/handbook/security/) and [Server Environment](https://make.wordpress.org/hosting/handbook/handbook/server-environment/) recommendations.
+Hosting best practices can be found in the [Hosting Handbook](https://make.wordpress.org/hosting/handbook/), including [Performance](https://make.wordpress.org/hosting/handbook/handbook/performance/), [Reliability](https://make.wordpress.org/hosting/handbook/handbook/reliability/), [Security](https://make.wordpress.org/hosting/handbook/handbook/security/) and [Server Environment](https://make.wordpress.org/hosting/handbook/handbook/server-environment/) recommendations.

-The team runs and maintains a set of [automated hosting tests](https://make.wordpress.org/hosting/test-results/) that run across many hosting companies.
+The Hosting Team developed and and maintained a set of [automated hosting tests](https://make.wordpress.org/hosting/test-results/) that hosting companies can implement in systems.
 If you are a developer (or if you are a user and want to improve the tool), you can propose improvements and fix issues in both the [PHPUnit test runner (issues)](https://github.com/WordPress/phpunit-test-runner/issues) and the [PHPUnit test reporter (issues)](https://github.com/WordPress/phpunit-test-reporter/issues).

 #### Improving Hosting Handbook

 The Handbook contains information about the Hosting Team, along with hosting recommendations for running WordPress.

 The recommendations were put together by the team and used as a basis for Site Health recommendations in WordPress.
-They're meant both as a reference for folks learning to host WordPress, and a way to help WordPress and Hosts improve together.
+They're meant both as a reference for folks learning to host WordPress and a way to help WordPress and Hosts improve together.

 ##### How to contribute to the Hosting Handbook

 The handbook is in the process of being audited and improved.

-You can see the progress and contribute [through Github](https://github.com/javiercasares/WordPress-Hosting-Handbook).
+Folks can see the progress and contribute [through Github](https://github.com/javiercasares/WordPress-Hosting-Handbook).

 The first thing you'll have to do is [visit the repository page](https://github.com/javiercasares/WordPress-Hosting-Handbook) where all the information is.
 If you know how Git works, it's best to [visit the Issues list](https://github.com/javiercasares/WordPress-Hosting-Handbook/issues), check if your proposal is already contemplated or pending, and if it isn't, [create a New issue](https://github.com/javiercasares/WordPress-Hosting-Handbook/issues/new).